Christian nationalism in the United States: Breakdown and map

+See the table above and the map to the right made from its data.
+According to the Public Religion Research Institute 2025 American Values Atlas, 32% of Americans qualify as Christian nationalism Adherents (11%) or Sympathizers (21%), compared with 64% who qualify as Skeptics (37%) or Rejecters (27%).
+Those who relate to Christian nationalist views were more likely to be White, Republican, and trusting of far-right news sources and Fox News.
+Christian nationalism is also highly correlated with positive views of Donald Trump.

 A study which was conducted in May 2022 showed that the strongest base of support for Christian nationalism comes from Republicans who identify as evangelical or born-again Christians.
 Of this demographic group, 78% are in favor of formally declaring that the United States should be a Christian nation, versus only 48% of Republicans overall.

-Age is also a factor, with over 70% of Republicans from the Baby Boomer and Silent Generations supporting the United States officially becoming a Christian nation.
+Age is also a factor, with over 70% of Republicans from the Baby Boomer and Silent Generations (born in 1964 or earlier) supporting the United States officially becoming a Christian nation.
 According to Politico, the polling also found that sentiments of white grievance are highly correlated with Christian nationalism: "White respondents who say that members of their race have faced more discrimination than others are most likely to embrace a Christian America.
 Roughly 59% of all Americans who say white people have been discriminated against ... favor declaring the U.S. a Christian nation, compared to 38% of all Americans."

 Author Bradley Onishi, a vocal critic of Christian nationalism, has described this theologically infused political ideology as a "national renewal project that envisions a pure American body that is heterosexual, white, native-born, that speaks English as a first language, and that is thoroughly patriarchal".
-Commentators say that Christian-associated support for right-wing politicians and social policies, such as legislation which is related to immigration, gun control and poverty is best understood as Christian nationalism, rather than evangelicalism per se.

 Some studies of white evangelicals show that, among people who self-identify as evangelical Christians, the more they attend church, the more they pray, and the more they read the Bible, the less support they have for nationalist (though not socially conservative) policies.
 Non-nationalistic evangelicals ideologically agree with Christian nationalists in areas such as gender roles and sexuality.

+Prevalence of views

+Pinning down the prevalence of Christian nationalism is difficult owing to Christian nationalist beliefs going by different names and coming in different forms.
+Via surveys, participants' answers can be coded to figure out where an answer lands ideologically in order to see which groups align with the ideals of Christian nationalism.
+In the 2020 book Taking America Back for God: Christian Nationalism in the United States published by Oxford University Press, sociologists Andrew Whitehead and Samuel Perry asked the following questions to be answered on a scale of agreement: